jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 ### 72 Limitation where applicant receiving another benefit or war pension
-Notwithstanding anything to the contrary in this Act,— (a) No person is entitled to receive more than 1 benefit in his or her own right, except as provided in sections 39D, 61EA,, 61G, and 69C:
+Notwithstanding anything to the contrary in this Act,— (a) No person is entitled to receive more than 1 benefit in his or her own right, except as provided in sections 39D, 61EA,, 61G, 61GA, and 69C, and section 23 of the Social Security (Working for Families) Amendment Act 2004:
   (b) No person who is granted a pension or allowance under the War Pensions Act 1954 or in respect of whom such a pension or allowance is payable, other than— shall be granted any benefit:
     (i) A pension or allowance granted to that person by reason of his own disablement; or (ia) a pension or payment granted under Part 6 of that Act; or.